Skip to main content

 Preventive care in Philadelphia, when done well, looks like a 60 to 90 minute exam, advanced cardiovascular biomarkers (ApoB, Lp(a)) instead of a standard cholesterol panel, a personalized cancer-screening conversation rather than a generic age-based reminder, and a written plan you take home.
 Most insurance-based practices do not have time for any of this in a seven-minute slot.
 Fishtown Medicine is a direct primary care practice in Philadelphia built around having that time.

-If you are searching for preventive care in Philadelphia, you have probably already had a version of the standard exam.
-Vitals.
-A standard cholesterol panel.
-A check on your last colonoscopy.
-A flu shot if it is October.
-Twelve minutes, maybe fifteen.
-"Your labs are normal, see you next year."
-That is not preventive care.
-That is paperwork.
-Real prevention is a much longer conversation.
-It uses different labs.
-It thinks about your father's heart attack, your mother's breast cancer, your grandfather's stroke, and adjusts what we look for and how often.
-It writes down what we are doing and why, and what comes next, so you do not have to remember it.
-And it costs money up front instead of money on the back end, which is the entire point.
+Prevention done well is a much longer conversation, and it uses different labs.
+It takes in your father's heart attack, your mother's breast cancer, your grandfather's stroke, and adjusts what we look for and how often we look.
+It writes down what we are doing and why, and what comes next, so you do not have to hold all of it in your head.
+And yes, it costs money up front instead of money on the back end, which is the entire point.

 Why "preventive care" in Philadelphia rarely looks like prevention